-Declaration of Intention

-Candidates for judicial offices are required to file a Declaration of Intention to become a candidate prior to filing their Nomination Documents consisting of a Declaration of Candidacy and a Nomination Paper with the requisite number of signatures.
+Document Declaration of Intention Candidates for judicial offices are required to file a Declaration of Intention to become a candidate prior to filing their Nomination Documents consisting of a Declaration of Candidacy and a Nomination Paper with the requisite number of signatures.
 Candidates are required to pay the NONREFUNDABLE filing fee or submit in-lieu signatures for all or a portion of the filing fee at the time of filing the Declaration of Intention.
 The Declaration of Intention must be obtained from and filed with the county elections official of the county in which the candidate is a resident.

-(Elections Code §8023)

-Who files

-Judicial Candidates

-Deadline

-- November 8, 2023 - Extended to November 13, 2023 if the incumbent does not file.

-Declaration of Candidacy

-The Declaration of Candidacy is the official nomination document, wherein the candidate indicates how his/her name and ballot designation is to appear on the ballot.
+Who files (Elections Code §8023) Judicial Candidates Deadline November 8, 2023 Extended to November 13, 2023 if the incumbent does not file.
+Document Declaration of Candidacy The Declaration of Candidacy is the official nomination document, wherein the candidate indicates how his/her name and ballot designation is to appear on the ballot.
 Additionally, the candidate declares that he/she meets the statutory and/or constitutional qualifications for the office sought, and that if nominated, the candidate will accept the nomination and not withdraw.
 The Oath of Office on the Declaration of Candidacy form must be taken and signed by the candidate before a person authorized to administer oaths.
 The election officials and notaries public are so authorized.

-A candidate for a voter-nominated office may indicate his or her party preference, or lack of party preference, as disclosed upon the candidate's most recent statement of registration, upon his or her declaration of candidacy.
-If a candidate indicates his or her party preference on his or her declaration of candidacy, it shall appear on the primary and general election ballot in conjunction with his or her name.
+A candidate for a voter-nominated office may indicate his or her party preference, or lack of party preference, as disclosed upon the candidate's most recent statement of registration, upon his or her declaration of candidacy, it shall appear on the primary and general election ballot in conjunction with his or her name.
 The candidate's designated party preference on the ballot shall not be changed between the primary and general election.
-A candidate for voter nominated office may also choose not to have the party preference disclosed upon the candidate's most recent affidavit of registration indicated upon the ballot.
+A candidate for voter nominated office may and general election.
 The candidate is required to execute the Declaration of Candidacy in the office of the elections official, unless a written statement is signed and dated by the candidate designating a person to receive the Declaration of Candidacy form from the elections official and deliver it to the candidate.
 The written statement from the candidate shall include language indicating that the candidate is aware that the Declaration of Candidacy must be properly executed and delivered to the election's official in the county of the candidate's residence by the 88th day prior to the primary election.

-(Elections Code §8002.5(a), 8020, 8023, 8028, 8101, 8105, 8121)
+M/ho filos (Elections Code §8002.5(a), 8020, 8023, 8028, 8101, 8105, 8121) All Candidates Who files

-Who files

-All Candidates

-Deadline

-- ♦ December 8, 2023 - Extended to December 13, 2023 if the incumbent does not file.
+Deadline • December 8, 2023 • Extended to December 13, 2023 if the incumbent does not file.